woojin444/EAssetTracking/README.md

 Thales' vision is to develop a tracking system to improve safety and efficiency of their personnel and equipment in dangerous environments such as mines and oil rigs.
 The clients expressed a broad scope for the project which was deemed difficult to complete in the given timeframe.
 The focus of the project revolves around two unique parts:
 1. > Market analysis<br />- What technologies are currently available that may address this problem?<br />- Is it possible to develop a solution utilising COTS components?<br />- Are there other organisations working in this area?
-2. > High level architectural design of the solution including but limited to<br />- Requirements generation/analysis<br />- Functional flow/functional breakdown<br />- System/Subsystem interfaces
+2. > High level architectural design of the solution including but limited to<br />- Requirements generation/analysis<br />- Functional flow/functional breakdown<br />- System/Subsystem interfaces<br />- Rapid prototyping to test ideas (evolve and iterate)

 ## Project Purpose

-None Written Yet
+The purpose of the project is not only to research, develop and prototype a relevant product, but to deliver value to the clients and ultimately the end users.
+Our main goal revolves around resolving end users' problems in a viable method.
+These methods include providing safety to personnel who are in danger and increasing time efficiency of clients.

 ## Stakeholders
 There are multiple different stakeholders of the project.
 These include: the team, Thales, mining and oil companies and their employees.